jjayaprakash-tech/infosoft-interview-assignment/tasks-documents/Problem #1 - Data Stream Ingestion.md

 ##### Source Code

-The source code for the `Calendar` and `Node` classes can be found in [calendar.py](https://github.com/jjayaprakash-tech/infosoft-interview-assignment/blob/main/source-code/data_stream.py).
+The source code for the `DataStream` classes can be found in [data_stream.py](https://github.com/jjayaprakash-tech/infosoft-interview-assignment/blob/main/source-code/data_stream.py).

 #### Assignment Document